Department of Mathematics

 A detailed study of the mathematics needed for calculus.
 Concepts are presented and explored from symbolic, graphical, and numerical perspectives.
 Basic concepts covered include polynomial, rational, exponential, logarithmic, and trigonometric functions, complex numbers, linear systems, numerical patterns, sequences and series.
 The prerequisites for this course are Algebra 1, Algebra 2, and Geometry.

 This course is designed to provide a basic understanding of descriptive and inferential statistics.
 Topics include: the measures of central tendency, standard deviation, combinations and permutations, probability, sampling, and various distributions.
 Emphasis is on applications of statistical concepts.
 The prerequisites for this course are Algebra 1 and Algebra 2.

 Course Description: This course is designed to provide an understanding of one-variable calculus.
 The topics included in this course are limits, derivatives, applications of derivatives, integrals, and applications of integrals.

 Honors/AP/IB guidelines (requirements & procedures), articulations & dual enrollments

-General Academic courses moving to Honors – earn an 80 or higher in general academic course the previous year
+General Academic courses moving to Honors – recommended 80% or higher in general academic course the previous year